Jones sparkles in his start, Giants rally past Bucs 32-31

 INJURIES

-Giants: LB Alec Ogletree left in the second quarter after injuring a hamstring during his runback of a fumble that was later reversed by replay and ruled an incomplete pass. … Barkley limped off the field with a little over three minutes remaining before halftime and was on crutches afterward. … LB Tae Davis left with a concussion in the second half.
+Giants: LB Alec Ogletree left in the second quarter after injuring a hamstring during his runback of a fumble that was later reversed by replay and ruled an incomplete pass. … Barkley limped off the field with a little over three minutes remaining before halftime and was on crutches and wearing a boot on his right ankle afterward. … LB Tae Davis left with a concussion in the second half.

 Buccaneers: ILB Devin White, the fifth pick in the draft, was inactive due to a knee injury.